microprediction/timemachines/README.md

  - Once hyper-parameters are fixed, models with no tweakable (hyper)-parameters are compared on an ongoing basis out of sample.
 See the model [elo ratings](https://github.com/microprediction/timemachines-testing/tree/main/skater_elo_ratings).
  - These tests use live data, constantly refreshed.
 See [stream listing](https://www.microprediction.org/browse_streams.html).

-### Global optimizers in canonical form, with Elo ratings

-This package exposes some (but not all) functionality from numerous global optimizers in a consistent manner.
-Perhaps that is of independent interest.
-It is easy to exploit:

-  - scipy
-  - ax-platform
-  - hyperopt
-  - optuna
-  - platypus
-  - pymoo
-  - pysot
-  - shgo
-  - swarmlib
-  - and possible others.

-See [global optimizers](https://github.com/microprediction/timemachines/tree/main/timemachines/optimizers) for the full list.
-See [optimizer_elo_ratings/leaderboards](https://github.com/microprediction/timemachines-testing/tree/main/optimizer_elo_ratings/leaderboards/overall) for current rankings and Elo ratings of global optimization strategies.
-These are computed by random match-ups where an [objective](https://github.com/microprediction/timemachines/blob/main/timemachines/optimizers/objectives.py) function is chosen at random and the dimensionality of the search and number of allowed iterations is also randomly selected.
-The precise methodology is revealed in [optimizers/eloratings.py](https://github.com/microprediction/timemachines/blob/main/timemachines/optimizers/eloratings.py).

-### UPDATE:

-I'm moving the optimizer part of this package into a standalone library [HumpDay](https://github.com/microprediction/humpday).
-Check it out.

 # Skaters

 A time series approach manifests as a "skater", or we should say a function with a "skater" signature, that is